-Bearings are a part that you generally don’t give too much thought to as you don’t see them and you kind of forget that they’re there as they go about silently doing their job.
+Bearings are a component that you generally don’t give too much thought to as you don’t see them and you kind of forget that they’re there as they go about silently doing their job.
 They are a crucial, often overlooked component however as they are needed to help you move and most importantly, move fast!

 Wheel bearings in particular are generally not considered when you’re buying those shiny, slick, aero carbon wheels but in fact, the bearings are one of the most crucial elements of your wheel and here at Scribe, we have put a lot of thought into them.

 We use sealed cartridge bearings which are self-contained units that are easy to source, use, and replace.
-They are used in the overwhelming majority of hubs used today, and in almost all of the hubs we build (Shimano being the exception).
+They are used in the overwhelming majority of hubs used today, and indeed we use them in all of our hubs.
 Angular contact bearings are a subset of cartridge bearings, which are made to work in situations with lateral as well as radial loading.

-There are three measurements that you need to know for any bearing: (i) Bore (or inside diameter), (ii) Outer diameter, and (iii) Width.
+There are three measurements that you need to know for any bearing: (i) Bore (inside diameter), (ii) Outer diameter and (iii) Width.

 These are straightforward, and they then relate to the size name.
 For example, 6801 bearings have a 12mm bore, a 24mm outer diameter, and are 6mm wide.
 Any bearing with those measurements is a 6901 bearing and vice versa.